getrambo/apps-script-tutorial/README.md

 Copy and paste the following **onOpen** function into the top of the script editor.

+> This function runs when a presentation containing it is opened for editing.
+It adds a menu item with two drop-down items.
+Each drop-down item calls one of the wrapper functions that applies style changes.

 ```
 function onOpen() {
   var ui = SlidesApp.getUi();